harizMunawar/school-report-management/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ---
-[[1]](#weasyprintdocs): Keep in my mind that this step is only for Windows OS.
+<a name="weasyprintdocs">[1]</a>: Keep in my mind that this step is only for Windows OS.
 For more information about this step please read the [official weasyprint documentation](https://weasyprint.readthedocs.io/en/stable/install.html)